DiyaTomar/yiw-guidebook/README.md

 To navigate through our website, we have an accessible, mobile-responsive navigation bar with our headings.
 Scroll down to the footer to see a list of important websites and contact information pertaining to the Year in Wise program in general.
 The features of every page are highlighted below

 ### Pages:

-#### Home:
+**Home**:
-* Material Tailwind Carousel with YiW heading, About Section of Program, Sample Testimonials
+  - Material Tailwind Carousel with YiW heading
-#### Academics:
+  - About Section of Program
+  - Sample Testimonials

+**Academics**:
+  - Program Requirements
+  - Advisor Contact Information
-* Program Requirements, Advisor Contact Information, Embedded Transfer Credit Analyzer Website
+  - Embedded Transfer Credit Analyzer Website

-#### Activities:
+**Activities**:
-* List of Organizations, Events and Activities along with Fixed Material Tailwind Carousel
+  - List of Organizations, Events, and Activities
-#### College Life:
+  - Fixed Material Tailwind Carousel

+**College Life**:
-* Dropdown for Selecting a Location, Weather API Integration for Week's Temperature at Specified Location, Google Maps API Integration with Predetermined Location Markers and Descriptions, Testimonials with Filtering
+  - Dropdown for Selecting a Location
+  - Weather API Integration for Week's Temperature at Specified Location
+  - Google Maps API Integration with Predetermined Location Markers and Descriptions
-#### Resources:
+  - Testimonials with Filtering

+**Resources**:
-* FAQ Section with Material Tailwind Accordion, Important Links, Contact Information Cards, Campus Map
+  - FAQ Section with Material Tailwind Accordion
-#### Contact Us:
+  - Important Links
+  - Contact Information Cards
+  - Campus Map

+**Contact Us**:
+  - Contact Us Form with Validation Checks
+  - FormSubmit to Gmail
-* Contact Us Form with Validation Checks, FormSubmit to Gmail, SQL Database Integration with Form Submissions (in progress)
+  - SQL Database Integration with Form Submissions (in progress)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>